 Compress and optimize images using tools like TinyPNG or ImageOptim to reduce file sizes without sacrificing quality.

-Step 11: Launch Your Website
+Step 11: Launch Your WordPress Website

 Prepare for the public launch of your website.

-Review all content, ensuring there are no typos or errors.
+- Review all content, ensuring there are no typos or errors.
 Verify that all functionality works correctly and smoothly.

-Install Google Analytics and other tracking tools to monitor your website’s performance and user behavior.
+- Install Google Analytics and other tracking tools to monitor your website’s performance and user behavior.

-Make your website live by pointing your domain to the hosting server.
 Announce the launch through your social media channels, email newsletters, and other marketing platforms.

 Read More: How To Execute Content Marketing With Link Building?